openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchSub(val: UInt8): UInt8
 ```

-Function: Performs a subtraction operation between the atomic type's value (as the minuend) and parameter `val` (as the subtrahend) using the default memory ordering.
-Writes the result to the current atomic type instance and returns the value before the subtraction.
+Function: Performs a subtraction operation using the atomic type's value as the minuend and parameter `val` as the subtrahend, using the default memory ordering, writes the result to the current atomic type instance, and returns the value before the operation.

 Parameters: